sumi1234/twitter-data-analytics/README.md

 This repo consists of python scripts to analyze twitter data - both real-time and stored.

-The repository consists of the following :
+The repository consists of the following : <br>
-1. A web application to determine the sentiment of an entity based on twitter data in real-time.
+1. A web application to determine the sentiment of an entity based on twitter data in real-time.<br>
-2. Script to mine and preprocess twitter data.
+2. Script to mine and preprocess twitter data.<br>
-3. Script to analyze twitter data using sample data collected during the football world cup final.
+3. Script to analyze twitter data using sample data collected during the football world cup final.<br>
-4. Script demonstrating sentiment analysis of twitter data.
+4. Script demonstrating sentiment analysis of twitter data.<br>

 Dependencies: